GADformer: A Transparent Transformer Model for Group Anomaly Detection on Trajectories: Experiments

 \section{Experiments}

-In this section we evaluate the performance of our GADFormer approach on synthetic and real-world datasets and compare it against GRU, one of the state of the art methods for individual trajectory anomaly detection.
+In this section we evaluate the performance of our GADFormer approach on synthetic and real-world datasets and compare it against related works like GRU and MainTulGAD, whose approaches are state of the art methods for individual trajectory anomaly detection.
+For details related to datasets, architectures, hyperparameters, results and code see our supplementary material\cref{fn:gadf}.